danutsss/mikrotik-ucrm-service-api/README.md

 ## Cum functioneaza? / How it works?

 RO:
 Acest plugin a fost dezvoltat cu scopul de a crea automat device-uri pe platforma UISP (NMS), instante PPP in Winbox, dupa crearea unui serviciu de client.
+De asemenea, acestea se sterg odata cu suspendarea serviciului sau terminarea acestuia.

-Informatiile care completeaza campurile din "/ppp/secret" sunt luat direct din platforma folosind API-ul UCRM, exemplu: adresa serviciului, numele complet al clientului etc.
+Informatiile care completeaza campurile din "/ppp/secret" sunt preluate automat din platforma UNMS/CRM folosind API, ca de exemplu: adresa serviciului, numele clientului etc.

 EN:
 This plugin will automatically create UISP (NMS) devices and PPP Instances in Winbox after a service is created for a client.
+Also, they are deleted when the service is suspended or ended.

-The information that will fill the fields in "/ppp/secret" are taken from the platform using UCRM's API, such as: service address, client's full name, client's custom ID etc.
+The information that fills in the fields in "/ppp/secret" is automatically retrieved from the UNMS/CRM platform using the API, such as: service address, customer name etc.